KrystianLesniak/retroachievements-api-net/README.md

 - ✅ GetAchievementUnlocksAsync(int achievementId, int offset, int count) - Get a list of users who have earned an achievement.

 #### Consoles
-- ⏳ GetConsoleIdsAsync() - Get the complete list of console ID and name pairs on the site.
+- ✅ GetConsoleIdsAsync() - Get the complete list of console ID and name pairs on the site.
-- ⏳ GetGameListAsync() - Get the complete list of games for a console.
+- ✅ GetGameListAsync(int consoleId, bool onlyWithAchievements, bool getHashes) - Get the complete list of games for a console.

 #### Feed
 - ✅ GetAchievementOfTheWeekAsync() - Get comprehensive metadata about the current Achievement of the Week.